listman-io/docs/README.md

 * SharePoint host (like `demo`, `listman.sharepoint.com` or `localhost`)
 * AppKey (like `listman-*****-io`)

-To get your Free Plan license details:
+To get your Free License details:
 1. Go to [www.listman.io](https://www.listman.io)
 2. Sign In with your Microsoft Account email.
 After Sign In you'll redirected to your [Dashboard](https://www.listman.io/dashboard).